cyberway/golos.contracts/docs/en-US/rewards_definition.md

 ### The data used in the methods of calculating rewards for a post
 Voting for a post occurs after its creation and before it is closed.
 Amount of reward for the created post mainly depends on results of voting for this post and amount of funds in a rewards pool.
 The rewards pool for the post is selected with taking the time this post was created.

 Each vote is registered in the `golos.publication` smart contract as an event.
 Information about this event is sent to Event Engine.
 Then this information is sent to Golos application.
-Based on this received up-to-date information about voting for a post, it is possible on the application's website to display all needed (predicted) amounts of rewards for this post in real time mode.

 Each application can apply its own method of calculating the rewards for a post and display all results in real time mode.
 However, it is recommended that the following events received from Event Engine were applied in their methods.
 These are: `rewardweight`, `poststate`, `poolstate` and `votestate`.

-### The rewardweight event
+### rewardweight
 The `rewardweight` event structure contains data about a paid share of reward for a post.
 ```cpp
 struct reward_weight_event {